 The Kansat Sweet carries a rich legacy anchored in Bengal's gastronomic past.
 Originally from a little East Bengali village (now Bangladesh), this delicacy has captured the hearts of many, including worldwide venues.
-It is a timeless delicacy since its strong historical origins have kept its taste's authenticity and appeal.
+It is a timeless delicacy with strong historical origins following its authentic taste and appeal.
 The treat has a creamy texture and distinctive taste from its outstanding use of kheer or condensed milk solids.
 Modern influences have not changed the production of this sweet, so it maintains its natural taste.

 Video Credit: YouTube | Shonona

 One of the most prominent personalities attached to Kansat Sweet is India’s former Prime Minister, Indira Gandhi.
 During one of her visits to Malda, Congress leader Ghani Khan Chowdhury introduced her to this sweet, and she instantly fell in love with its flavour.
 Every time Khan Chowdhury visited Delhi, it became a ritual to bring Kansat for her.
-Kansat became a famous treat all throughout the nation thanks in great part to this luxury.
+Kansat became a famous treat all throughout the nation.
 But what actually distinguishes this sweet?
 It is the workmanship behind it, the age-old recipe handed down through the years, and the commitment to retain its natural essence.

 History And Origin Of Kansat Sweet